 If you or someone you love is struggling with drug addiction, seek help immediately.
-Contact Lighthouse Recovery Institute today and speak with our addiction specialists to learn more about our comprehensive and personalized addiction treatment programs.
+Contact Lighthouse Recovery Institute in Boynton Beach, Florida to speak with our addiction specialists to learn more about our comprehensive and personalized addiction treatment programs.

 We believe in treating each patient in a case-by-case scenario because no two addiction stories are alike.
 Start walking towards your recovery, and we’ll be here supporting you and your family every step of the way.
 Please don’t wait another day to start addiction treatment, primarily when your life depends on it.